triploit/mali/ReadMe.md

 pacman -S mtools # mtools for grub
 ```

-or everything in one command: `pacman -S qemu gcc make nasm xorriso grub`
+or everything in one command: `pacman -S qemu gcc make nasm xorriso grub mtools`

 ## Compiling and Testing